 The regulations in Ontario specify that all play be restricted to players within the province and, for poker operators, that means a segregated player pool.
 Operators will need to deploy products that serve only the Ontario market.
 Still, there is a grace period in regulations for licensed operators that have begun the licensing process but are not ready for launch.

 Rather than forcing those operators to cease operations in Ontario pending the launch of their market-specific offerings — which would have created a blackout period and potentially pushed more customers to risky offshore sites — the regulators decreed that operators could continue letting Ontario players play in their global markets, so long as they had begun the licensing process and were actively working towards a launch of their licensed and regulated Ontario poker rooms.
 However, they are expected to transition to a ring-fenced Ontario player pool as quickly as possible.

 It is possible this could all change in the future.
 The Ontario regulators have considered “inter-jurisdictional compacts”.
-Canada already has such a compact, allowing players in British Columbia, Manitoba, and Québec to play against each other via IGT software.
+Canada already has such a compact, allowing British Columbia, Manitoba, and Québec players to play against each other via IGT software.

 While the commercial component of Ontario makes it unlikely it will join that compact in its current form — and the other three provinces do not have any commercial operators — it shows that there is potentially an inclination to share liquidity across Canada.

-While only operational within Ontario borders, BetMGM, partypoker, and bwin have linked up their player pools, creating the first three-skin network in the province.
+While only operational within Ontario borders, BetMGM, partypoker, and bwin have linked up their player pools, creating the BetMGM Ontario Network, the first three-skin online poker network in the province.